LISTEN TO THIS ARTICLE

 Those costs matter for startups and research teams.
 Enterprise RAG deployments can justify the spend if the accuracy improvement translates to business value, reduced manual review, better compliance, improved decision-making.
 For everyone else, you need to be damn sure your use case requires multi-hop reasoning.

 The operational burden extends beyond cost.
 Vector databases are stateless, you can swap them out, replicate them, version them without touching application logic.
 Graphs are stateful.
 Schema changes, entity resolution updates, and relationship corrections require migration logic and downtime.
-The polymer paper team reported spending 30% of development time on graph maintenance and versioning.
+The polymer paper illustrates this: their canonicalization pipeline had to reconcile inconsistent chemical nomenclature across 1,028 papers, a domain-specific engineering challenge that consumed significant development effort.
 That's engineering capacity you're not spending on features.

 Implementation Patterns That Work

 Three patterns have emerged from production GraphRAG deployments.
 First, hybrid retrieval with graph as a fallback.
 Start with vector search.
 If the query suggests multi-hop reasoning (detected by looking for question words like "how", "why", "what leads to"), invoke graph traversal as a second pass.
 This keeps the fast path fast and only pays the graph cost when necessary.
-Microsoft uses a query classifier for this, trained on usage logs.
+Microsoft's own implementation offers local and global search modes, and their DRIFT search combines both approaches, routing queries based on whether they need entity-specific detail or corpus-wide synthesis.

 Second, domain-specific entity extraction.
-Generic LLM prompting gets you to 60-70% accuracy.
-Domain tuning with validation rules and post-processing gets you to 85-90%.
+Generic LLM prompting produces noisy results that require careful post-processing.
+Domain tuning with validation rules and canonicalization significantly improves quality.
 The gap matters.
 One implementation pattern: extract entities generically, then run domain-specific resolution as a second pass.
-The polymer team used this to normalize chemical names, the Alzheimer's team used it to link gene mentions to standard identifiers.
+The polymer team used this two-stage approach to normalize chemical names across inconsistent nomenclature, consolidating raw extractions into canonical entity representations.

 Third, iterative graph building.
 Don't extract the entire corpus upfront.
 Start with a seed set of critical documents, build a small graph, validate quality, then expand incrementally.
 This catches extraction issues early when they're cheaper to fix.
 Every team that tried to extract everything at once reported wasting weeks debugging entity resolution problems that could have been caught with 1,000 documents.